srcolinas/obj-detection/00_TF_API/notes.md

 # Using TensorFlow's Object Detection API

+This chapter introduces you to the [TensorFlow's Object Detection API](https://github.com/tensorflow/models/blob/master/research/object_detection), which is a repository with trained object detection models.

 This may be the easiest way to get and object detection system up and running.
 It may even work pretty well on several circumstances, specially if your dataset is similar to those in which the provided models have been trained on (see the [official model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)).

 In this chapter has two goals: